ceers/ceers-nircam/stage1.md

-The `--fit_scaling` option will attempt to determine the best scale factor that matches the strength of the feature in the given image, by minimizing the variance of (image - coefficient * template).
+The `--fit_scaling` option will attempt to determine the best scale factor that matches the strength of the feature in the given image, by minimizing the variance of (image - scale * template).

-However, we find that for some images, it is necessary to override the automatically-determined scaling factor, especially when bright sources, artifacts, etc., cause the scaling function to over or under fit the scaling.
+However, we find that for some images, it is necessary to override the automatically-determined scaling factor, especially when bright sources, artifacts, etc., cause the scaling function to over or under fit the wisp feature.

 To run the step on a single image when supplying a manual scale factor:
 ```